 Passengers were offloaded and transported via a chartered vessel.
 The rest of the cruise ship passengers remained stranded at the wharf.
 After the chartered boat failed to drag the tender to deeper waters, it was decided to wait until high tide.
 The grounded tender was freed by 9 pm.

 |03 December 2008||Pirates / Terrorist Attacks|

-(MS Athena) On December 3, 2008, while the ship was navigating in Gulf of Aden (off Somalia's coast), two speed boats with pirates approached.
+(MS Athena) On December 3, 2008, while the ship was navigating in the Gulf of Aden (off Somalia's coast), a couple of speed boats with pirates approached.
 Fire hoses on the ship were used to prevent them from boarding.
 All the 450 passengers were evacuated to open decks.

 The pirate attack lasted for ~4 hours.
 Eventually, an aircraft arrived and forced the boats to leave.